JXIong15/06-weather/README.md

         * Used an API to get the 5 day forecast for the desired city.
         * Used an API to calculate the UV Index for the desired city.
             * Created a function to color-code the UV Index accordingly.
+        * Used an API to append the weather icon to the correct weather card.
     * If the APIs do not work, an alert indicating what the problem is will pop up.
     * Another button is created in the left-hand column for the searched city, which is stored in localStorage.
         * When this button is clicked, then the city of the button name is searched using the function to display on the weather dash.